M.A. in Clinical Mental Health Counseling Admission Requirements

 Please review your student checklist (login required) for information on the specific documents and requirements needed for your admission.

-Liberty University’s online master’s in clinical and mental health counseling degree is designed to equip you with the specialized training you need to gain state licensure and become a Professional Counselor (LPC)*.
+Liberty University’s online master’s in clinical mental health counseling degree is designed to equip you with the specialized training you need to gain state licensure and become a Professional Counselor (LPC)*.

 By earning this online LPC degree, you will enhance your understanding of human psychology through field-tested techniques and learn best practices for promoting the mental health and holistic wellness of clients in diverse communities.